 I started out skip tracing and collecting money from deadbeats and quickly learned that liars come from all walks of life.
 I never actually stole a car, but sometimes hired big guys with tow trucks and a penchant for working in the dark to “help” when negotiations failed.

-As you might have figured out by now, the skip tracer part is how McKenna, my protagonist in Photo Finish, Kauai Temptations, and Big Island Blues came about.
-And ultimately, it led to the two main characters in License to Lie and Con Game.
+As you might have figured out by now, the skip tracer part is how McKenna, my protagonist in the Trouble in Paradise McKenna Mysteries came about.
+Ultimately, it led to the two main characters in my License to Lie thriller series.
+How I ended up writing the Seaside Cove Bed & Breakfast Mystery series is…well, frankly, a mystery to me, too.

 Here’s more conflict in my life.
 I’m a resident of Southern California, but love spending time in Hawaii, especially on the Garden Island of Kauai, where I get to invent lies for the unsuspecting to read.
 My years of chasing deadbeats taught me many valuable life lessons such as—always keep your car in the garage.